Severed

 her love for her child.

-cannot bear defeat
+She cannot bear loss

 to two palm trees and a sword,